Blackbird (wind-powered vehicle): History

 In 2006, following a viral internet debate started by Rick Cavallaro as a brain teaser, a wind-powered, propeller-driven vehicle was built and filmed, demonstrating that it is possible to sail 'dead' downwind faster than the wind by the power of the available wind only.

 In 2009, professor Drela of MIT worked out the equations for such a device and concluded that one could be built "without too much difficulty".
 Other researchers arrived at similar conclusions.

-In the same year, 2009, team members Rick Cavallaro and John Borton of Sportvision, sponsored by Google and in association with the San Jose State University aeronautics department, built a test vehicle nicknamed Blackbird.
-A year later, in 2010, Cavallaro successfully tested the vehicle, achieving more than 2 times the speed of wind, definitively demonstrating that it is possible to build a vehicle which can achieve the claim.
-A second test with an improved vehicle in 2011 reached close to 3 times the speed of wind.
+The same year, team members Rick Cavallaro and John Borton of Sportvision, sponsored by Google and in association with the San Jose State University aeronautics department, built a test vehicle nicknamed Blackbird.
+A year later, in 2010, Cavallaro successfully tested the vehicle, achieving more than twice the speed of wind, definitively demonstrating that it is possible to build a vehicle which can achieve the claim.
+A second test with an improved vehicle in 2011 reached close to three times the speed of wind.

-After proposing the vehicle's design, and presenting the analysis to demonstrate its viability, the Blackbird team learned that others had previously conceived and built similar designs—most notably aerodynamics engineer Andrew B. Bauer, later with the Douglas Aircraft Company, built and demonstrated such a vehicle in 1969, based on an analysis presented in a student's paper from some 20 years earlier.
+After proposing the vehicle's design, and presenting the analysis to demonstrate its viability, the Blackbird team learned that others had previously conceived and built similar designs: most notably, aerodynamics engineer Andrew B. Bauer, later with the Douglas Aircraft Company, built and demonstrated such a vehicle in 1969, based on an analysis presented in a student's paper from some twenty years earlier.

-Bauer reported "a rearward deflection of a foot-long tuft located about 12 feet forward of the propeller plane" indicating that his vehicle went faster than the true wind.
-(The strand would have streamed forward if the apparent wind was from behind.)
+Bauer reported "a rearward deflection of a foot-long tuft located about 12 feet forward of the propeller plane," indicating that his vehicle went faster than the true wind (the strand would have streamed forward, if the apparent wind was from behind).
 Several sources of engineering and scientific articles explain the theory and physics of such a device.
 Besides still photography, a film has been found showing it in operation.